Loeb Stadium (1940): History

 Opened in 1940 as Columbian Park Recreational Center, Loeb Stadium had a capacity of 3,500 people.
-From 1943 until 1945, the stadium hosted Spring Training for Major League Baseball's Cleveland Indians when teams were forced to hold their training closer to their home cities due to restrictions in place as a result of the United States' participation in World War II.
+From 1943 until 1945, the stadium hosted Spring training for Major League Baseball's Cleveland Indians when teams were forced to hold their training closer to their home cities due to restrictions in place as a result of the United States' participation in World War II.
 At that time, the stadium was home to a Class A affiliate of the Indians.

 It also hosted the minor league Lafayette Red Sox, a founding franchise of the Midwest League in 1956.
 In 1957, the Red Sox moved to Waterloo, Iowa, and later to Lansing, Michigan, where they are known today as the Lansing Lugnuts.

-In amateur baseball, it was home to the Colt League Baseball World Series 48 out of 49 years (1969-1971 and 1973-2017) until the event moved to Rent One Park in Marion, Illinois in 2018.
-The Jefferson High School Bronchos use the stadium for their home games, competing in games sanctioned by the Indiana High School Athletic Association (IHSAA).
-It has hosted the IHSAA baseball state finals four times, most recently in 2005.
+In amateur baseball, it was home to the Colt League Baseball World Series 48 out of 49 years (1969–1971 and 1973–2017) until the event moved to Rent One Park in Marion, Illinois in 2018.
+The Jefferson High School Bronchos used the stadium for their home games, competing in games sanctioned by the Indiana High School Athletic Association (IHSAA).
+It hosted the IHSAA baseball state finals four times, lastly in 2005.

 For the 2016 season, the Jamestown Jammers moved to Lafayette and began play in the Prospect League as the Aviators.

 Replacement

-At the conclusion of the 2019 Prospect League season, the stadium was closed and demolished to make way for a new stadium that is scheduled to open in early 2021.
-During that time, the Aviators were supposed to play at Purdue University's Alexander Field; however, their 2020 season was suspended when Purdue closed their athletic facilities due to the COVID-19 pandemic.
+At the conclusion of the 2019 Prospect League season, the stadium was closed and demolished to make way for a new Loeb Stadium which opened March 31, 2021.
+The Aviators were supposed to play the 2020 season at Purdue University's Alexander Field; however, their 2020 season was suspended when Purdue closed their athletic facilities due to the COVID-19 pandemic.

-The project, estimated to cost approximately $17 million, will see the stadium's configuration flipped, placing home plate in what is currently center field.
-The current seating area will be removed and be made part of Columbian Park surrounding the stadium.
-New suites and outdoor group seating areas will be added.
-The stadium's grass playing surface will be replaced with a synthetic turf, which will allow the facility to host additional types of events, and the seating capacity will decrease to 2,500 from its current 3,500.
-Additionally, the playing surface will be lowered by seven feet, allowing for improved sightlines from all stadium seats.
-The project will be paid for using economic development income tax (EDIT) rather than property taxes.
+The project, at a cost of $20 million, saw the stadium's configuration flipped, placing home plate in what had been center field.
+The original seating area was removed and made part of Columbian Park surrounding the stadium.
+New suites and outdoor group seating areas were added.
+The stadium's grass playing surface was replaced with a synthetic turf to allow the facility to host additional types of events, and the seating capacity was decreased from 3,500 to 2,600.
+Additionally, the playing surface was lowered by seven feet, allowing for improved sightlines from all stadium seats.
+The project was paid for using economic development income tax (EDIT) rather than property taxes.